Code-SameerKhan/Image-classifier/README.md

 Test Image of Cristiano Ronaldo

 Due to the fact it is a coloured image, it has 3 dimensions where the 3rd dimension corresponds to RGB color scheme.
-In order to avoid complications, we convert the coloured image in to a Gray scalled image.
+In order to avoid complications, we convert the coloured image in to a Gray scaled image.

 ![](Visuals/image2.png)